Fetlar Interpretive Centre

 So, whatever your interest, there is surely something here to satisfy your curiosity.
 You can also get a cup of tea, coffee or chocolate!

-The centre is open from 1st May till 30th September and then on demand, during October and November*, the opening hours are:-
+The centre is open from 1st May till 30th September and also on demand, during April and October, the normal opening hours are:-

 Tel: 01957 733206